eastuto/my-blog-01/06/README.md

-# my-blog-01 - Episode 04
+# my-blog-01 - Episode 06

 ### Description

-This repo accompanies the "AWS Amplify Authenticator with ReasonML, ReasonReact and Next.js" video tutorial.
+This repo accompanies the "Forms with ReasonML, ReasonReact" video tutorial.

 ### Setup